Annsrutto/Passenger-Counter-App/README.md

 - JavaScript: Programming language for implementing the app's functionality.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License- see [LICENSE] for details: